 In the fall of 2022, the PWR class went to visit the diner in order to experience the culture and excitement surrounding it.
-Lauren Jablon and Bria Harmon co-wrote this article with the goal of sharing our classes experience with the world.
+Lauren Jablon and Bria Harmon co-wrote this article with the goal of sharing our classes' experiences with the world.

 However, taking the highway offers a speedy and less stomach-upsetting alternative.
 With that said, up until the very last 10 minutes or so of the drive, the view is very bland, and it is very easy to doze off in stand-still traffic.
 The backroads definitely offer a more visually appealing experience.

-After finally making it through the hour-long drive, you will arrive at the Highway 64 Diner, a hidden gem right off route 64.
+After finally making it through the hour-long drive, you will arrive at the Highway 64 Diner, a hidden gem right off Route 64.
 Upon first arriving, my classmates and I were taken by complete surprise.
 Walking in through the restaurant’s large wooden doors, we were greeted by a young brunette girl who looked to be about 12 years of age.
-She immediately ushered us inside and led us towards a long rectangular wooden table.
-There sat the restaurant owner, cheery eyed and ecstatic.
+She immediately ushered us inside and led us toward a long rectangular wooden table.
+There sat the restaurant owner, cheery-eyed and ecstatic.
 The table was set up to be rather intimate; it was situated in the center of the room with each seat closely arranged next to each other.
-While you could not really stretch your arms without hitting your neighbor, the overall family style vibe feels very homey and welcoming.
+While you could not really stretch your arms without hitting your neighbor, the overall family-style vibe feels very homey and welcoming.